Priyabratasubhransubehera/Amazon-Dashboard/README.md

 - Tableau – for data visualization and dashboard creation

-- Excel/CSV – for initial data input and formatting

-- Git & GitHub – For version control and hosting
+ - GitHub – For version control and hosting

 - Kaggle – Dataset source